google-research/tensorflow_constrained_optimization/README.md

   return true_positive_count / positive_count
 ```

-As was mentioned earlier, Lagrangian optimizers often suffice for problems
+As was mentioned earlier, the Lagrangian optimizer often suffices for problems
 without proxy constraints, but proxy-Lagrangian optimizers are recommended for
 problems *with* proxy constraints.
 Since this problem contains proxy
 constraints, we use the `ProxyLagrangianOptimizer`.